Giancarlo Baghetti: Post-Formula One racing

 He later became a journalist and photographer in motorsport and fashion, and promoted various industrial videos for Fiat.

 Death and legacy

+Baghetti's Championship debut win has secured him a footnote in Formula One history, as he became the only driver to have won his first three Formula One races, starting with two non-championship Grand Prix races in Italy.
 Baghetti died of cancer on 27 November 1995.

-Baghetti's Championship debut win has secured him a footnote in Formula One history, as he became the only driver to have won his first three Formula One races, starting with two non-championship Grand Prix races in Italy.